lightray22/andromeda-desktop-clients/README.md

 * Changing debug/metrics output
 * Doing a request dry-run

 The general usage is the same as the real CLI interface, but with different global options, and with -- before the server command.
 Parameter syntax, attaching/uploading files and using environment variables is the same ([syntax reference](https://github.com/irondrive/andromeda-server#general-usage)).
-Batching is not yet supported.

 Note that non-file and non-environment action params will be sent as URL variables.
 Use stdin (opt@ or opt!) or environment variables for private data, as they will be sent in the POST body instead.